Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: Introduction

 Various numerical methods have been proposed to solve FHD, starting with early works for a simple scheme to solve the stochastic heat equation~\cite{Garcia1987} and one-dimensional linearized fluctuating Navier-Stokes equation~\cite{Mans1}.
-Subsequently, a finite-volume method with a collocated spatial discretization for compressible equations of FHD was developed for binary non-isothermal fluid mixtures~\cite{Bell2}, which was later improved using a specialized third-order Runge-Kutta (RK3) integrator that minimized the temporal integration error in the discrete equilibrium structure factor of hydrodynamic fluctuations~\cite{Done1}.
-These methods for compressible FHD, originally formulated for binary mixtures, were extended to multispecies fluid mixtures, and were used to investigate giant fluctuations and Rayleigh-Taylor instability in ternary and four-species mixture respectively~\cite{Bala1}.
+Subsequently, finite-volume methods were developed, such as De Fabritiis et al.,~\cite{DeFabritiis2007} for compressible isothermal fluids, and a collocated finite-volume method for compressible, non-isothermal, binary fluid mixtures~\cite{Bell2}.
+Donev et al., improved these numerical schemes by using a specialized third-order Runge-Kutta (RK3) integrator that minimizes the temporal integration error in the discrete equilibrium structure factor of hydrodynamic fluctuations~\cite{Done1}.
+These methods for compressible FHD, originally formulated for single fluid species and binary mixtures, were extended to multispecies fluid mixtures, and were used to investigate giant fluctuations and Rayleigh-Taylor instability in ternary and four-species mixture respectively~\cite{Bala1}.

 A staggered spatial discretization of the fluctuating Navier-Stokes equations provides several advantages compared to a collocated discretization.
 In the former, the fluid velocity and momenta reside on a grid that is staggered by half a finite-volume cell width to the grid that stores other conserved and thermodynamic fluid variables, such as density, pressure and temperature.
 A staggered-grid arrangement has distinct well-known advantages for incompressible flows~\cite{balboa2012,griffith2012}, but is also advantageous for compressible flows as demonstrated in ref.~\cite{balboa2012} for the FHD formulation of binary isothermal mixtures of gases.
 A staggered grid for the velocity results in a more compact stencil for the velocity update resulting from a pressure gradient, which provides for better handling of the pressure oscillations in numerical solutions.
 Because the velocity resides on the face of a centered finite-volume grid in the staggered scheme, no extra boundary conditions for pressure are needed for simulations with physical walls.
 Furthermore, for a spatially-varying viscosity, the complexities associated with discretizing the divergence of viscous flux (shear stress tensor)~\cite{Done1,Bala1} are considerably simplified when using staggered grids.
 In the context of FHD, a staggered grid also similarly prescribes a simpler, compact discretization of the stochastic momentum fluxes~\cite{balboa2012}.
 The advantages of a staggered grid formulation for FHD have been discussed previously for isothermal compressible flows for single species~\cite{delgado-buscalioni2008,voulgarakis2009a} and binary fluid mixtures~\cite{balboa2012}.